|

 the Ionian type from the necropolis of Thasos.
 6th century BC.
 Height 17.5 cm.

 The German archaeologist Carl Fredrich (1871-1930) visited Thasos during his archaeological tour of the northeastern Aegean April-December 1904, on behalf of the Königliche Akademie der Wissenschaften (Royal Acadamy of Sciences).
 His reports on Philippi, Imbros and Thasos were published in 1908.
-The report on Thasos was illustrated by the image above, after a drawing by "Herr Lübke (Berlin)", perhaps Max Lübke.
+The report on Thasos was illustrated by the image above, after a drawing by "Herr Lübke (Berlin)", probably Max Lübke.

 Fredrich mentioned that he owned the antefix, which he described as Ionian and of "the old snakeless, bearded type with the wide-open eyes", and compared it to the motif on the early coins of Neapolis (Kavala), "the daughter city of Thasos".
 "The irises of the eyes and teeth are white, lips, gums and tongue red, the rest is black."